Wondering how a 529 plan can help you save for your child's future? First, you need to know the basics.

 How can I use the money in a 529 account?

-You can use it to pay for anything that is considered a qualified higher-education expense.
-This includes tuition, books, room and board, computer hardware and software, internet access and related services and required supplies.
+You can use it to pay for anything that is considered a qualified education expense.
+Qualified higher-education expenses include tuition, books, room and board, computer hardware and software, internet access and related services and required supplies.

 Can 529 accounts only be used to pay for college?

-No. Your 529 account can be used to pay for qualified higher-education expenses at any eligible educational institution, including:
+No. Your 529 account can be used to pay for qualified education expenses at any eligible educational institution, including:

 - Postsecondary trade and vocational schools.